najwa-s/portfolio/README.md

-# portfolio
+# portfolio update

-This is My portfolio page, where i will showcase the projects that i worked on but also the current project, i want to also share my story and my adventures on this website.
+My portfolio is a page where I show my skills and experience in different Languages.
+Gpo a head and have fun looking for easter eggs :)